-As financial coaches with the goal of helping you maximize your money, we don’t only want to focus on spending and saving – because the “other half of the equation”, your income, can also have a huge impact on achieving financial fitness.
+As fee-only financial planners with the goal of helping you maximize your money, we don’t only want to focus on spending and saving – because the “other half of the equation”, your income, can also have a huge impact on achieving financial fitness.

 MSN recently published an article titled 10 online careers you can start with basically no money.
 It’s one of those annoying “paged” articles where they drip a small amount of information and make you click Next over and over to get through the post.
 Those make me crazy and I rarely share the information just because they can be so annoying.